Human Resources Specialist: Policy and Accountability

 You are encouraged to read the entire announcement before you submit your application package.
 Your application may not receive full consideration if you do not follow the instructions as outlined.

-GS-14: You must have one year of specialized experience at a level of difficulty and responsibility equivalent to the GS-13 grade level.
+GS-13: You must have one year of specialized experience at a level of difficulty and responsibility equivalent to the GS-12 grade level.
 One year of experience refers to full-time work; part-time work is considered on a prorated basis.
-Examples of qualifying specialized experience at the next lower grade level for this position includes: (a) experience in leadership and direction in defining and managing HR policies and accountability activities; b) planning, implementing, and evaluating HR programs; and c) experience ensuring accuracy and currency of policies and procedures.
+Examples of qualifying specialized experience at the next lower grade level for this position includes: (a) experience in providing guidance in defining and managing HR policy and accountability activities; b) skill ensuring the accuracy of policies and procedures; and c) coordinating the development and evaluation of relevant policies and regulations, including procedural issuances.

 Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community, student, social).
 Volunteer work helps build critical competencies, knowledge, and skills and can provide valuable training and experience that translates directly to paid employment.
 You will receive credit for all qualifying experience, relevant to the duties of the position to be filled, including volunteer experience.